-- ☐ All students must sign the Financial Responsibility Agreement (FRA) in LionPATH prior to enrolling for classes each semester - ☐ If you plan to view/or pay your student's tuition bill, your student needs to grant you Authorized Payer Access in LionPATH - The student and authorized payers on the student account receive an email when tuition statements are ready (Payments are typically due on the 22nd of the month) - ☐ To plan for future semesters, please visit tuition.psu.edu (Tuition rates for the academic year are set in mid-July)
+- ☐ All students must sign the Financial Responsibility Agreement (FRA) in LionPATH prior to enrolling for classes each semester - ☐ If you plan to view/or pay your student's tuition bill, your student needs to grant you Authorized Payer Access in LionPATH - ☐ The student and authorized payers on the student account receive an email when tuition statements are ready (Payments are typically due on the 22nd of the month) - □ To plan for future semesters, please visit tuition.psu.edu.
+Click on the "Tuition Schedules" tab and make the appropriate selections to view the current tuition rates.
+(Tuition rates for the academic year are set in mid-July.)